argonjs/argon-aframe/README.md

 A common need in geospatial AR is to size elements (such as labels) a constant size no matter where in 3D they appear.
 The `fixedsize` component does that.
-It takes one property, representing the scale value that would be applied to the object if it were 1 meter from the viewer.
+It takes one property, representing how big 1m in the entity should be in CSS pixels on the screen.
 The object is then scaled to that size each frame taking the distance from the camera into account.

 ```html